BY SIGNING UP OR SUBMITTING THE ONLINE APPLICATION YOU ARE AGREEING TO BE LEGALLY RESPONSIBLE FOR ADHERING THESE TERMS AND CONDITIONS

 - Catfish: this format includes mobile ads that appear as horizontal areas at the bottom of the screen.
 Catfish ads support custom creatives to increase user engagement.

-- Advanced Native Interstitials: mobile advertisements of this type have a complex structure and customizable layouts.
+- Advanced Promo Interstitial: mobile advertisements of this type have a complex structure and customizable layouts.
 These ads can display a preload version of images that go full-screen.

 - CTA-Based Interstitials include an image (with a preload version) and two different call-to-action buttons which lead to the advertiser's landing page.

-- Interstitial Image Sliders: mobile ads of this format contain interactive sliders or image carousels with multiple creatives.
+- Interstitial Image Swipe: mobile ads of this format contain interactive sliders or image carousels with multiple creatives.

 - In-Text ads are attached to particular keywords within text content.
 Ads of this type are displayed when a user hovers the mouse cursor over a keyword.
 In-text ads are a desktop ad format.